quicwg/base-drafts/draft-ietf-quic-http.md

 HPACK which allows the flexibility to avoid header-compression-induced head-of-line blocking.
 See that document for additional details.

-An HTTP/3 implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message; encountering a larger message header SHOULD be treated as a stream error of type `HTTP_EXCESSIVE_LOAD`.
+An HTTP/3 implementation MAY impose a limit on the maximum size of the message header it will accept on an individual HTTP message.
+A server that receives a larger header field list than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code {{?RFC6585}}.
+A client can discard responses that it cannot process.
+The size of a header field list is calculated based on the uncompressed size of header fields, including the length of the name and value in bytes plus an overhead of 32 bytes for each header field.

 If an implementation wishes to advise its peer of this limit, it can be conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
-The size of a header list is calculated based on the uncompressed size of header fields, including the length of the name and value in bytes plus an overhead of 32 bytes for each header field.
+An implementation which has received this parameter SHOULD NOT send an HTTP message header which exceeds the indicated size, as the peer will likely refuse to process it.
+However, because this limit is applied at each hop, messages below this limit are not guaranteed to be accepted.

 ### Request Cancellation and Rejection {#request-cancellation}